stan-dev/statastan/README.md

 * modesfile(_filename_): CSV file to contain posterior modes and BFGS log-probs
   * Careful not to mix this up with modelfile!
 * chainfile(_filename_): name of CSV file to contain chain (trimmed version of output.csv); to support parallel processing, numbers will be added to this (but not yet)
-* winlogfile(_filename_): in Windows, where to store stdout & stderr before displaying on the screen (but see to-do list)
+* winlogfile(_filename_): in Windows, where to store stdout & stderr before displaying on the screen (you can safely ignore this; it is only used during execution but if you have something called winlog.txt, that will be overwritten!)
 * seed(_integer_): RNG seed
 * warmup(_integer_): number of warmup (burn-in) steps, default 1000
 * iter(_integer_): number of samples to retain after warmup, default 1000